budafolklore

 We are building a one-of-a-kind center dedicated to documenting and archiving the folklore of Uttara Kannada.

-Preserving Tribal and Community Knowledge
+Preserving Tribal and local Knowledge

 We collaborate with local tribes, basket weavers, farmers, and artisans as resource persons to ensure their skills and knowledge are valued and passed down to future generations.
-These community members are at the heart of our efforts to sustain and revive local traditions.

-Creating Spaces for Learning
+Creating Space for Learning

-Forest Ecology Center
+Forest Ecology

 Learning from the ecology of the region through fieldwork and community experiences